temitayo-ob/darey.io-projects/project1.md

-# LINUX PRACTICE PROJECT BY TEMITAYO OBISAKIN
+# LINUX PRACTICE PROJECT

-This is an introduction to linux which is  an open source unix operating systems based on the linux kernel, focusing on the linux commands used in navigation on the CLI (a console that interacts with the system via texts and processes).
+This is an introduction to linux which is  an open source unix operating system based on the linux kernel, focusing on the linux commands used in navigation on the CLI (a console that interacts with the system via texts and processes).

 Linux commands are programs executed on a terminal similar to the windows command prompt application, they are executed by pressing enter at the end of the line and are used to perform various tasks like user management and file manipulation.

 the linux general syntax is ---- CommandName [option(s)] [parameter(s)]
 the three common parts are the command name (Rule to be performed), option (changes the command's operation and invoked by a hyphen) and parameter (Specifies information for the command).
+Note--Linux commands are case sensitive.

 ## file manipulation
 ### 1 sudo command (super user do)